MythicReliquary/LibreSlicer/deps/README.md

-# PrusaSlicer dependencies
+# LibreSlicer dependencies

-This folder is a top level CMake project to build the dependent libraries for PrusaSlicer.
+This folder is a top level CMake project to build the dependent libraries for LibreSlicer.
 It can be configured and built in the standard CMake way using the commands:

 ```
 cmake ..